Beth Whitmore explains the concept and importance of working capital to entrepreneurs.

-The working capital ratio represents how many times a business can pay off its current liabilities by making use of its current assets.
-A low ratio of less than one means you the organisation be facing financial difficulties!
-It's calculated as follows: Working capital ratio = current assets/current liabilities
+The working capital ratio is how many times a business can pay off its current liabilities through use of current assets.
+A ratio of less than one means the likelihood of financial difficulties!
+The calculation is: Working capital ratio = current assets/current liabilities.

 What are my funding requirements?

-It’s important you understand that your funding requirements are dependent on the length of your cashflow cycle – this is the time it takes for your product/service to be created and provided, how long it takes to raise invoices and receive payment from customers.
-Remember, the longer your business cycle the more capital you’ll need.
+It’s important you understand that your funding requirements are dependent on the length of your cashflow cycle.
+This represents the time it takes for your product/service to be created and provided, how long it takes to raise invoices, to when you receive payment from customers.
+Remember, the longer the cycle the more capital you’ll need.

 Please be aware that information provided by this blog is subject to regular legal and regulatory change.
 We recommend that you do not take any information held within our website or guides (eBooks) as a definitive guide to the law on the relevant matter being discussed.
 We suggest your course of action should be to seek legal or professional advice where necessary rather than relying on the content supplied by the author(s) of this blog.